 'other buildings and features [which] make a positive contribution to the character of Murton and are so important in the street scene that their value should be taken into consideration as part of any development proposal.'
-A7.24.
-A list of these buildings is given in Policy ENV3 and Figure 3 in the Submitted P{an A8 Community facilities A8.1 (4.7.1) Community facilities are a) places for people to come together, b) amenities that support daily life, and c) public transport for accessing the city and vital services (health, schools, etc).
+A7.23 A list of these buildings is given in Policy ENV3 and Figure 3 in the Referendum Plan A8 Community facilities A8.(4.7.1) Community facilities are a) places for people to come together, b) amenities that support daily life, and c) public transport for accessing the city and vital services (health, schools, etc).
 Murton Parish has very few of these facilities, although there are differences between the remoter village and the southern periphery that has easier access to neighbouring areas.
-Social venues and amenities A8.2 (4.7.2) In the Parish as a whole, there is no village hall, no public telephone box, no playing fields and no play facilities for children.
-The future of the Murton Arms (formerly the much-loved Bay Horse), the village pub for many generations, has become uncertain, with 8 landlords in 11 years while it was owned by a property company which loaded the landlords with unsustainable costs.
-In 2016, the pub was sold to an individual who quickly closed the premises and the property was subsequently sold on with the upstairs area now being used as a private residence.
-There is a cafeteria in the York Auction Centre, a café and meeting room in the Yorkshire Farming Museum, mainly for visitors to the Centre and Museum and a café in Beetle Bank Open Farm.
-A8.3 (4.7.3) One new development in the village has been the installation of a kitchenette and WC in the church in mid-2016 which now enables social groups and clubs to meet.
+Social venues and amenities A8.2 (4.7.2) In the Parish as a whole, there is no village hall, no public telephone box and no playing fields.
+The future of the Murton Arms (formerly the Bay Horse), the village pub for many generations, has become uncertain.
+The ground floor was closed as a pub in January 2018 and was the subject of a planning appeal decision preventing it from being converted into further living accommodation.
+A8.3 (4.7.2) There is a cafeteria in the York Auction Centre, a café and meeting room in Murton Park, mainly for visitors and a café in Beetle Bank Open Farm.
+As described in the Neighbourhood Plan (paragraph 117) there are children's play areas in both Murton Park and Beetle Bank Open Farm.
+A8.4 (4.7.3) One new development in the village has been the installation of a kitchenette and WC in the church in mid-2016 which now enables social groups and clubs to meet.
 This has been a village initiative with the support of the Osbaldwick and Murton Parochial Church Council and Murton Parish Council.
-Local transport and accessibility A8.4 (4.7.4) The village fares much worse for public transport than the southern settlement, with only a modest bus service (3 buses to York and 4 from the city each day, except Sundays when there is no service).
-So, although the nearest secondary school and the nearest GP surgery are both only 2 miles from the village, travelling to them on public transport is a challenge.
-A8.5 (4.7.50 Shops are similarly hard to access from the village; the only shop in the village closed half a century ago, and the nearest post office is over 2 miles away and not on a direct bus route.
+Local transport and accessibility A8.5 (4.7.4) The village fares much worse for public transport than the southern settlement, with only a modest bus service (3 buses to York and 4 from the city each day, except Sundays when there is no service).
+So, although the nearest secondary school and the nearest doctors' surgery are both only 2 miles from the village, travelling to them on public transport is a challenge.
+A8.6 (4.7.5) Shops are similarly hard to access from the village; the only shop in the village closed half a century ago, and the nearest post office is over 2 miles away and not on a direct bus route.
 It is only the fact that the inhabitants of the village are predominantly car owners that allows them to access these essential services.
-A Planning Inspector's report summarised this problem succinctly: '...... the village does not offer a range of services and lies some 9km (6 miles) from the centre of York.
+A Planning Inspector's report summarised this problem succinctly:

+'...... the village does not offer a range of services and lies some 9km (6 miles) from the centre of York.
 Thus, being served by an extremely limited bus service the likelihood is that journeys to and from most activities would be made by private car, which markedly lessens its sustainability accreditation'8.
-Community activities A8.6 (4.7.6) Despite the southern settlement having much better access to bus services, GPs and shops, it has no space for communal activities and this is keenly felt by many residents.
+Community activities A8.7 (4.7.6) Despite the southern settlement having much better access to bus services, doctors' surgeries and shops, it has no space for communal activities and this is keenly felt by many residents.
 There is no shortage of suggestions for activities, including art classes (RB13), mother and baby groups (RB9), food festivals, picnics, book exchange (RB3), activities for children (M4), community-focussed gatherings (T6) and a good number advocating fund raising.
 8 APP/C2741/A/09/2119021 March 30th 2010